omar-3/Algorithms-Sequential-Parallel-Distributed/README.md

 ----
 </br>
-Pressing on the algorithm link would take you to a certain language implementation, which in my opinion is most commented and educational than the rest of implementation for the same algorithm, maybe I left cool fact or did something cool in the implementation.</br>
+Clicking on the algorithm link in the table below, would take you to a certain language implementation, which in my opinion is most commented and educational than the rest of implementation for the same algorithm, maybe I left cool fact or did something cool in the implementation.</br></br></br>

 <b>Algorithms</b></br>